 See photos from the 2014 exchange on flickr.

-- Participation in the annual U-M USC Undergraduate Fellows Conference (Conference site alternates between U-M and USC each year.
-This year’s conference will be held at U-M)
+- Participation in the annual Korean Studies Undergraduate Exchange Conference (The conference site alternates between U-M and USC each year.)

 - Competitive advantages for Nam Center funding opportunities

-- Invitation to attend meetings with distinguished scholars and VIPs'
+- Invitation to attend meetings with distinguished guests

-- Fellows must volunteer for at least three Nam Center events per semester.
-Duties may include, but are not limited to event organizing, event setup & takedown, ushering, photo-taking, and video recording.
+- Fellows must attend three guest lectures and volunteer for at least two public Nam Center events per semester.
+Duties may include, but are not limited to event organizing, event setup & takedown, ushering, photo-taking, and video recording

 How to apply: